billvaglienti/ProtoGen/README.md

 [www.fivebyfivedevelopment.com](http://www.fivebyfivedevelopment.com)

-Before founding Five by Five Development in 2013 I was co-founder of [Cloud Cap Technology](http://www.cloudcaptech.com), which developed the Piccolo flight management system.
+Before starting Five by Five Development in 2013 I was co-founder of [Cloud Cap Technology](http://www.cloudcaptech.com), which developed the Piccolo flight management system.
 Although Piccolo was at heart a flight controller, I spent more time coding communications protocols than anything else.
 Hopefully ProtoGen will allow myself and others to spend less time doing that.